 Protect your health, and the health of our democracy.
-Vote safely this fall!
+Vote safely!

 We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote safely.
 This page will be updated as additional information becomes available.